 The Service Authority reserves the right by unilateral act in its sole discretion to refuse service or to terminate service temporarily or to discontinue service in all instances when conditions exist that would constitute an emergency of public concern or when providing any service would constitute a threat to the safety, health, or welfare of consumers.

-Accounts may be closed by telephoning Customer Service between the hours of 8:00 am - 5:00 pm, Monday-Friday or requested by visiting the Service Authority’s website.
-It is recommended that customers call at least five (5) working days prior to the date service is to be terminated.
+Accounts may be closed by telephoning Customer Service between the hours of 8:00 am - 5:00 pm, Monday through Friday or requested by visiting the Service Authority’s website.
+It is recommended that customers call at least one to two (1-2) business days prior to the date service is to be terminated.
 At properties where remote meters are located, access to the meter is necessary for turning off water service.

 - All customers have the option of opening a single service water account should sewer services be provided by another local service provider or if the customer continues use of an existing septic system.